lucamug/biased-frameworks-comparison/NOTE-ON-POST2.md

 In Elm both the input field and the button send out the same message (`ChangeQuantity`) while in React they call two different functions (`onChange` and `changeQuantity`) and the syntax is different.

+I wonder if a similar approach would be similar in React, I could not figure it out.

-In Vue the input field is magically two-way bound (with all the issues that we described in the previous post)
+In Vue the input field is magically two-way bound:
 ```
 <input type="number" v-model.number="product.quantity">
 ```
-The button is also magic because it change the quantity in place.
+The button, compared to React and Elm, it changes the quantity in place without calling any function.
+This part of the two-way binding.
+In Elm this is impossible, because the View is not allowed to change the state of the system but can only generate messages.
 ```
 <button @click="product.quantity += 1">
 ```